Looking for the best Disney park for teenagers?

 Rope drop is basically the time when the attractions and rides within the parks officially open i.e. the published “open time.”
 But the security lines and ticket counters allow guests in about 45 minutes before the published time.

-What Disney Park is best for the entire family?
+What Disney Theme Parks are best for the entire family?

 Magic Kingdom in Orlando and Disneyland in Anaheim are the best parks for the entire family.